How long should the skin or eyes be flushed with water in the event of a chemical exposure?

 When should vomiting be induced following ingestion of a chemical?

-- The amount of chemical accidentally ingested by an adult is generally estimated to be very small (14-21 mL or about 0.5-0.75 oz).
+- The amount of chemical unintentionally ingested by an adult is generally estimated to be very small (14-21 mL or about 0.5-0.75 oz.)

-- There is no conclusive evidence that victims of chemical ingestion who do have their stomachs emptied have more successful outcomes than victims who do not.
+- There is no conclusive evidence that people who swallow a chemical and who do have their stomachs emptied have more successful outcomes than people who do not.

 - Medical attention is usually available quite quickly in most situations.

-In the event of a chemical ingestion, the best course of action is to call your local Poison Control Centre or a doctor and follow their advice.
-They will ask you specific questions, such as the name of the product ingested, the amount ingested and the condition of the victim.
+In the event of chemical ingestion, the best action is to call your local Poison Control Centre or a doctor and follow their advice.
+They will ask you specific questions, such as the name of the product swallowed, the amount swallowed and the condition of the person who swallowed the chemical.
 This information will assist them in determining the best course of action.

 How do I know which antidote to have available for the chemicals in my workplace?

+Activated charcoal is sometimes considered to be an antidote.
 Activated charcoal works by binding the chemical in the stomach so it cannot be absorbed through the stomach.
-According to the American Academy of Clinical Toxicology and the European Association of Poisons Centres "the administration of activated charcoal may be considered if a patient has ingested a potentially toxic amount of a poison (which is known to be adsorbed to charcoal) up to 1 hour previously...".
+According to the American Academy of Clinical Toxicology and the European Association of Poisons Centres, "the administration of activated charcoal may be considered if a patient has ingested a potentially toxic amount of a poison (which is known to be adsorbed to charcoal) up to 1 hour previously...".
 In general, the administration of activated charcoal is NOT considered a first aid procedure.
 Activated charcoal may be administered in the emergency department or under medical supervision.

-There are some chemical classes that do have true antidotes - cyanides and organophosphate pesticides are good examples.
-You can determine which chemicals used in your workplace have antidotes by consulting with a doctor with certification in medical toxicology or occupational medicine, or the manufacturer/supplier of your product.
+Some chemical classes do have true antidotes - cyanides and organophosphate pesticides are good examples.
+You can determine which chemicals used in your workplace have antidotes by consulting with a doctor with certification in medical toxicology or occupational medicine, or the manufacturer or supplier of your product.
 These specialists can advise you on situations where it may be appropriate to store an antidote onsite.
 Special training of first aid providers will be required.
+In some cases, it may be appropriate to request your local hospital to stock an antidote that must be administered by a medical professional.

 How do I know which first aid procedures to follow for chemicals used in my workplace?